With big flavours and locally sourced ingredients, Forelles restaurant at Fishmore Hall is a great choice for Sunday Lunch.

 It was sheer happiness on a plate – full of big flavours, and cooked to perfection.
 I ordered a glass of Malbec to go with this course and it’s hard to imagine a nicer Sunday Lunch.

-Although Mark’s choice of Roast Pork might come close!
+Although the Roast Pork might come close!

 The Roast Pork had the same accompaniments as my Roast Beef, but with the addition of apple sauce alongside.